 Summer Hair Guide: Get most from Deep Conditioning Treatments

-If you are already doing weekly hair mask treatments you are doing the best thing for dry hair.
+If you are already doing weekly hair mask treatments, or using our best moisturising shampoo you are doing the best thing for dry hair.
 If you are not feeling the full benefits, or if you are about to embark on a routine of regular treatments, here’s how you can get the most from them.

 - Always squeeze excess water out of your hair before application.
 Hair should be damp but not dripping wet.